Affiliating your club to the BMC comes with a range of benefits.

 Club Member upgrade

-In 2004 the BMC introduced membership upgrade option for members of BMC affiliated clubs to become BMC Individual Members on payment of an additional premium of £15.20.
+The BMC has a membership upgrade option for members of BMC affiliated clubs on payment of an additional premium of £16.70.
 This provides access to the full range of Individual Membership benefits, which include;

 £10k personal accident insurance

 Access to a full range of Individual Member benefits

 By upgrading your membership you will also be making a financial contribution to the BMC's vital access, conservation, mountain safety and technical investigation work.
 You will also be supporting work in representing the needs of climbers, hillwalkers and mountaineers to the government.